Varian-MedicalAffairsAppliedSolutions/PlanDeliverySimulator/README.md

     * Saves the exported file to `C:\Temp\`.
     * Automatically copies the entire JSON content to your clipboard.
     * Attempts to automatically open the simulator's HTML file in your default web browser.
-* **Advanced MLC Handling:** Correctly processes and formats data for various Varian MLCs, including the dual-layer MLCs found on Halcyon™ and Ethos™ systems.
+* **Advanced MLC Handling:** Correctly processes and formats data for various Varian MLCs, including the dual-layer MLCs found on Halcyonâ„¢ and Ethosâ„¢ systems.

 ### 4.2.
 Prerequisites